Having your property correctly valued is really important, and the effects of being underinsured can be detrimental.

 The Average Clause means that the amount paid out to you in the event of a claim will be reduced in proportion to the amount that you are underinsured.

 If your property is only insured to 75% of its value, then the property is underinsured by 25%.
-Therefore, the claim value will also be reduced by 25%.
+Therefore, the claim value will also be reduced by 25% in line with this.

 For example, your property has a buildings sum insured of £300,000.
 The damage done to the property amounts to £60,000.
 However, when the claims investigation begins, it is found that the rebuild cost of your property is actually £400,000.
 Your property is underinsured by 25%.
 Therefore, the Average Clause means that the claim payment will also be reduced by 25%, from £60,000 to £45,000, leaving you with a £15,000 deficit that you will need to cover yourself.